buddy-compiler/buddy-mlir/examples/BuddyJIT/README.md

 ## Prerequisites

-To run this example, you should build `bully-compiler` with MLIR Pythin Binding.
+To run this example, you should build `bully-compiler` with MLIR Python Binding.

 ```bash
 cd llvm